Mythos finds. Moderne fixes. Every repo, at once.

 Yes.
 For end-of-life frameworks where upgrading is a multi-quarter project, Moderne backports the security fix to the version you're running and distributes it across the portfolio, with no forced migration and no lost runway.

 Every recipe run produces a verifiable record of what changed, where, and why.
-The board-ready answer to "what is our exposure to the latest Mythos disclosure" is a query against the same pipeline that did the remediation.
+Each change is traceable to the recipe that produced it, the input it ran against, and the output it committed.

 Yes.
 Moderne DX is the airgapped deployment for regulated and sensitive environments.
 The platform, recipes, agent tools, and LSTs all run inside your network with no outbound dependency.